 1. Meaningful values: Appealing to compelling and personally meaningful values

 2. Inspirational leaders: Inspiring employees through encouragement, guidance and recognition

 3. Career opportunities: Providing career and development opportunities

 5. Rewards and recognition: Providing non-financial rewards and recognition to encourage high performance

-Again, money is undeniably an ingredient in the motivation cocktail, but it’s not the main ingredient.
-And when deciding what to do with limited resources, it makes sense to focus on building the right pathways and programs to get higher motivation than the checks alone provide.
+Again, money is undeniably an ingredient in the motivation cocktail, but it’s not the main one.
+And when deciding what to do with limited resources, it makes sense to focus on building the right pathways and programs beyond handing out checks.

-We know that talent retention is connected to motivation and money alone doesn’t motivate for very long.
+We know that talent retention is connected to motivation and money alone doesn’t motivate or at least it doesn’t motivate for very long.
 People need to feel connected to the company where they are working.
 They want leaders who lead and who are transparent in sharing their goals and vision of the organization.
 People want to feel that their careers are progressing, that they are developing professionally, and that they are getting recognized for their work.
 They want a culture that values its talent and also honors its values.

-These issues may all seem obvious, but it’s abundantly clear how often they go neglected while talent — great talent — leaves.
+These issues may all seem obvious, but it’s abundantly clear how often these things go neglected and talent — great talent — leave.
 In fact, we’ve found that two-thirds of “top talent” leave because they are dissatisfied with senior management.
 Leadership, we’ve found, or lack of it, is a better indicator of talent attrition than a retention bonus.